-The counseling process can provide the opportunity to see and know there are many ways to do anything.
-Learning to walk a different path and hear a different birdsong, learning to ask different questions can bring new insights about concerns small and large.
+The counseling process can provide the opportunity to see and to know that there are many ways to do anything.
+Learning to walk a different path and hear a different birdsong, learning to ask different questions, can bring new insights about concerns small and large.
 What is my purpose now, how can I improve my relationships with family and friends, how can I improve my emotional and physical health?
-It seems when we do things differently a wider pathway opens and the opportunity for greater ease, calmness and joy can enter our lives.
+It seems when we do things differently, a wider pathway opens and the opportunity for greater ease, calmness, and joy can enter our lives.

-Critical thinking is a concept inviting us to observe our thoughts, then feel our emotional response and choose our actions.
-Counseling is the facilitator of the process of critical thinking.
+Critical thinking is a concept inviting us to observe our thoughts, then feel our emotional response, and choose our actions.
+Counseling facilitates the process of critical thinking.
 A new choice.
-There is good in many things, some will fit us and some not.
+There is good in many things; some will fit us and some not.
 “Take what we like and leave the rest”, is a slogan that helps us break free from the binding norms of any old patterns or any group, be it family, friends, co-workers or culture.
-Practicing critical thinking moves us to choice again.
+Practicing critical thinking moves us toward choice again.
 Counseling helps foster critical thinking.